Are you being paid below minimum wage guidelines?

 - Camp counselors

 When employers violate state wage laws, they are unlikely to be forthcoming with the evidence necessary to prove their wrongdoing.
-At Goldberg Weisman Cairo, our employment law lawyers advise workers to keep copies of payments, contracts, pay stubs, direct deposits, and any written notices.
+At GWC Injury Lawyers, our employment law attorneys advise workers to keep copies of payments, contracts, pay stubs, direct deposits, and any written notices.

 Often, it is not until a minimum wage lawsuit is filed that employers take complaining employees seriously.

-Employees who successfully demonstrate in a civil lawsuit that the employer violated the Wage Payment and Collection Act will be able to recover:
+Employees who successfully demonstrate in a civil lawsuit that the employer violated the Wage Payment and Collection Act could be able to recover:

 - All unpaid wages